electronic-structure/SIRIUS/README.md

 cmake -DCMAKE_INSTALL_PREFIX=$PWD/sirius
 make -j install
 ```
+where `CMAKE_PREFIX_PATH` is a list of installation paths of dependencies installed in non-standard locations.

 #### Adding GPU support
 To enable CUDA you need to pass the following options to CMake: `-DUSE_CUDA=On -DGPU_MODEL='P100'`.
 The currently
-supported GPU models are `P100`, `V100` and `G10x0` but other architectures can be added easily.
+supported GPU models are `P100`, `V100` and `G100`, but other architectures can be added easily.
 If CUDA is installed in a
 non-standard directory, you have to pass additional parameter to CMake `-DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda`.

-To enable MAGMA (GPU implementation of Lapack) use `-DUSE_MAGMA=On`.
+To enable MAGMA (GPU implementation of LAPACK) use `-DUSE_MAGMA=On`.
 Append MAGMA's installation directory to `CMAKE_PREFIX_PATH` if necessary.

 #### Parallel eigensolvers
 To compile with ScaLAPACK use `-DUSE_SCALAPACK=On`.
 To use ELPA, both `-DUSE_SCALAPACK=On` and `-DUSE_ELPA=On` are
-required, as we need we need ScaLAPACK functionality to transform the generalized eigenvalue problem to standard form,
+required, as we need ScaLAPACK functionality to transform the generalized eigenvalue problem to standard form,
 which can then be solved by ELPA.
 Append ScaLAPACK's and ELPA's install directory to `CMAKE_PREFIX_PATH` if necessary.

 #### Python module
-To create Python module you need to specify `-DCREATE_PYTHON_MODULE=On`.
-SIRIUS Python module depends on `mpi4py` and
+Use `-DCREATE_PYTHON_MODULE=On` to build the Python module.
+The SIRIUS Python module depends on `mpi4py` and
-`pybind11` packages.
-They must be installed on your platform.
+`pybind11`, which need to be installed on your system.

 #### Additional options
-To link against MKL you need to specify `-DUSE_MKL=On` parameter.
+To link against Intel MKL use `-DUSE_MKL=On`.
 For Cray libsci use `-DUSE_CRAY_LIBSCI=On`.
-To build
-tests you need to specify `-DBUILD_TESTS=On`.
+Building tests requires `-DBUILD_TESTS=On`.

-### Archlinux
+### Arch Linux
-Archlinux users can find SIRIUS in the [AUR](https://aur.archlinux.org/packages/sirius-git/).
+Arch Linux users can find SIRIUS in the [AUR](https://aur.archlinux.org/packages/sirius-git/).

 ### Installation on Piz Daint
-Please refer to [SIRIUS wiki page](https://github.com/electronic-structure/SIRIUS/wiki/Build-on-Piz-Daint) and
+Please refer to the [SIRIUS wiki page](https://github.com/electronic-structure/SIRIUS/wiki/Build-on-Piz-Daint) and
 [CSCS User portal](https://user.cscs.ch/computing/applications/sirius/) for detailed instructions.

 ## Accelerating DFT codes